defoe-code/CDCS_Text_Mining_Lab/README.md

 # Geoparsing the Scottish Gazetters

-Furthermore, we continue our work on devising automatic and parallel methods for geoparsing large digital historical textual data by combining the strengths of three natural language processing (NLP) tools, the [Edinburgh Geoparser](https://www.ltg.ed.ac.uk/software/geoparser/), [spaCy](https://spacy.io/) and [defoe](https://github.com/defoe-code/defoe), and employing different tokenisation and named entity recognition (NER) techniques.
+Furthermore, we have continued our work on devising automatic and parallel methods for geoparsing large digital historical textual data by combining the strengths of three natural language processing (NLP) tools, the [Edinburgh Geoparser](https://www.ltg.ed.ac.uk/software/geoparser/), [spaCy](https://spacy.io/) and [defoe](https://github.com/defoe-code/defoe), and employing different tokenisation and named entity recognition (NER) techniques.
 We apply these tools to a large collection of nineteenth century [Scottish geographical](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/) dictionaries.

 This work is done in collaboration with the [Language Technology Group at Informatics](https://www.ltg.ed.ac.uk/projects/geoparsing-scottish-gazetteers/).